JasperJackalope/05homework-scheduler/README.md

-# Homework 05 - Code Quiz
+# Homework 05 - Work Day Scheduler

 ## Description

-For this assignment, I was tasked with building a quiz to test the user's knowledge of coding.
-The website needed to be built from scratch, so using starter code and a few examples, I was able to create a site with full functionality through button clicks, score keeping, and timing.
+For this assignment, I was tasked with finishing a website to act as a work day calendar.
+I was given the base HTML, CSS, and JavaScript code and needed to flesh out each part so that it would come together as a usuable site to plan a workday schedule.

 ## Installation